angusmillar/Deprecated-Pyro/README.md

 See [TopShelf Command Documentation](https://topshelf.readthedocs.io/en/latest/overview/commandline.html) for more info.

-The only configration this project requires is the database connection string for the Pyro FHIR server configured here: `Pyro.Backburner\App_Data\Connections.config`
+The only configuration this project requires is the database connection string for the Pyro FHIR server configured here: `Pyro.Backburner\App_Data\Connections.config`

 **Pyro.CodeGeneration (Project)**